-2.7.3 at-intersection accident: An at-intersection accident is a traffic accident in which the first harmful event occurs within the limits of an intersection.
-See Figure 5.
+2.7.3 at-intersection accident: An at-intersection accident is a traffic accident in which the first harmful event occurs within the limits of an intersection (See Figure 5).

-2.7.4 driveway access accident: A driveway access accident is a traffic accident in which the first harmful event occurs on a driveway access or involves a road vehicle entering or leaving another roadway by way of a driveway access.
-See Figure 4.
+2.7.4 driveway access accident: A driveway access accident is a traffic accident in which the first harmful event occurs on a driveway access (See 2.5.9) or involves a road vehicle entering or leaving another roadway by way of a driveway access (See Figure 4).
+This requires at least one traffic unit (vehicle, pedalcyclist or pedestrian) to be physically on the driveway access within the trafficway.